nolotz/sfnactivity/readme.md

 For more detailed usage, please refer to the example tests.

 ## License
-This library is distributed under the MIT License.
+This library is distributed under the Apache License 2.0.
 See LICENSE for more information.

 ## Contributing
 Contributions are welcome!
 Please feel free to open an issue or submit a pull request with your changes.